omar-ntu/PointCloudCompletion/README.md

 3. **Conditional latent diffusion model**: denoises full-shape latents conditioned on partial point-cloud observations.

 The default dataset is synthetic and generated from analytical 3D shapes: spheres, cubes, and cylinders.
 This makes the project runnable without downloading ShapeNet, ModelNet40, ScanNet, or other large datasets.
 The code structure is designed so the dataset can be replaced with real partial/full point-cloud pairs later.

-## Project question

-Can a diffusion model recover missing 3D geometry from partial point-cloud observations?

 ## Repository structure